 Gravel pathways wind through the bush towards the rooms at River Crossing: 20 terracotta-coloured individual bungalows dotted along the hilltop.
 Of these, 14 have views towards the mountains and the sunrise, and six towards Windhoek, whose twinkling lights are appealing after dark.
 Most of the rooms are identical in style, although two 'honeymoon' rooms have a bath rather than a shower in the bathroom, and four of the rooms have three beds – ideal for guests travelling with children.

-The rooms are simple in style yet spacious and spotlessly clean.
+The rooms are simple in style, spacious, clean and are air conditioned.
 All have polished concrete floors scattered with rugs, and are decorated in neutral browns and creams in a range of textured fabrics.
 Black-and-white photos of Windhoek from bygone days adorn the walls, and bright patterned cushions and pillows add a splash of colour.
-The furniture is dark wood and you’ll also find a well-stocked minibar (not included in the cost), a wall-mounted television, a writing desk and two small seating areas – one inside, and one on the covered veranda.
+The furniture is dark wood and you'll also find a well-stocked minibar (not included in the cost), tea and coffee making facilities, a wall-mounted television, a writing desk and two small seating areas – one inside, and one on the covered veranda.
 The en-suite bathrooms have a shower (or bath), single basin and toilet, with a range of toiletries provided.

 River Crossing offers a selection of activities, at extra cost, all of which can be arranged locally.
 There are scenic drives by 4WD vehicle through the reserve, which is home to giraffe, eland, wildebeest, zebra, impala and waterbuck among others (N$600/£30 for 3 hours).
 Alternatively, guests can explore the area on foot with a local guide (N$250/£12 for 2 hours).
 There are also some nearby stables (not owned by the lodge) where it is possible to do morning and afternoon horse rides.